Journal of Sport and Health Science

 Conclusion: Tracking EB using the SWA and diet journal is motivating but has limited efficacy in promoting adolescents’ EB knowledge.
 Using these two tools as educational technology in conjunction with a focused, systematic, and educational approach has the potential to leverage adolescents’ EB knowledge, motivation, as well as behaviors for living an energy-balanced lifestyle

 Chen, Senlin; Zhu, Xihe; Welk, Gregory J.; Kim, Youngwon; Lee, Jung-Min; and Meier, Nathan, "Using Sensewear armband and diet journal to promote adolescents’ energy balance knowledge and motivation" (2014).
-Health, Physical Education and Recreation Faculty Publications.
+Health and Kinesiology Faculty Publications.
 19.